kala13x/slog/README.md

 If flag is 1, logs will be saved in file, otherwise it wont.

+### Logging flags
+Slog has its logging flags to print something with status code.

+- SLOG_LIVE
+- SLOG_INFO
+- SLOG_WARN
+- SLOG_DEBUG
+- SLOG_ERROR
+- SLOG_NONE

 ### Print and log something
 Here is an example how use slog.
 ```
-slog(0, "[LIVE] Test message with level 0");
+slog(0, SLOG_LIVE, "Test message with level 0");
 ```
-First argument is log level and second is message to print and/or save.
+First argument is log level, second argument is logging flag, and third is message to print and/or save.
 Slog ends strings automatically with new line character \n.

 ### Version
 slog_version() is a function which returns version of slog.
 If argument is 1, it returns only version and build number.
 Otherwise it returns full version such as Build number, build name and etc.

 Usage:
 ```
-slog(0, "Slog Version: %s", slog_version(0));
+slog(0, SLOG_NONE, "slog Version: %s", slog_version(0));
 ```
 Output will be something like that:
 ```